 - Died April 15, 1983 in Creve Coeur, MO USA

 Biographical Information

 On June 14, 1956 he was traded by the Cardinals with a player to be named later, Jackie Brandt, Dick Littlefield and Red Schoendienst to the New York Giants for Alvin Dark, Ray Katt, Don Liddle and Whitey Lockman.
-St. Louis sent Gordon Jones (October 1, 1956) to the Giants to complete the trade.
-He finished the 1956 season in New York where he played his final MLB game on September 18, 1956 at age 28.
+St. Louis sent Gordon Jones to the Giants on October 1st to complete the trade.
+He finished the 1956 season in New York where he played his final major league game on September 18th at age 28.

-He had a heart attack the first day of spring training in 1957 in Phoenix, AZ and did not play after that, ending his baseball playing career at age 29 and on March 27, 1957 he was released by the Giants as a player and signed as a coach.
-Sarni was a New York coach in 1957, ending his baseball career at age 30.
+He had a heart attack the first day of spring training in 1957 in Phoenix, AZ and did not play after that, ending his baseball playing career at age 29 and on March 27th he was released by the Giants as a player and signed as a coach.
+Sarni was a New York coach that season, ending his baseball career.

 Overall in MLB, he had 311 hits, 107 runs, 50 doubles, 11 triples, 22 home runs, 151 RBI and 6 stolen bases at .263/.313/.380 in 390 games.
 Overall in the minors, he had 664 hits, 293 runs, 94 doubles, 35 triples, 54 home runs and 349 RBI.